uncms-dev/uncms/docs/development.md

 UnCMS aims for a very high code coverage percentage.
-Eventually, the goal is to reach 100% coverage, and to enforce this in CI, so any new features should be fully covered by tests.
+Eventually, the goal is to reach 100% coverage, and to enforce this in CI, so any new features should have full line test coverage.
 Any bug fixes might need a regression test.

 You should write new tests as pytest test functions.